 According to NFPA Standard 70B, "as soon as new (electrical) equipment is installed, a process of normal deterioration begins.
-Unchecked, the deterioration protion.
-The site assessment addresses the following major issues:

 Unchecked, the deterioration process can cause malfunction or an electrical failure."
 The same holds true for mechanical systems.

 The CxA conducts a site assessment to evaluate how and why building equipment and systems are currently operated and maintained.
 The CxA identifies for further investigation any significant problems reported by the O&M staff and building occupants.
-The site assessment for retrocommissioning also includes a facility survey to determine occupancy and space utiliza-
+The site assessment for retrocommissioning also includes a facility survey to determine occupancy and space utilization.
+The site assessment addresses the following major issues:

 - Building occupancy and space utilization.

-- System and equipment condition
+- System and equipment condition.

 - Overall building energy use and demand.

 - Areas of highest energy use and demand.

 - Utility bill analysis and benchmarking (bills from previous 12 to 24 months).

 - Air and water flow rates, calibrations, and flow coefficients.

 - Actual control sequences for each piece of equipment and each system included in the project and their functionality.

 - Equipment nameplate information.

 - Equipment maintenance approaches and issues.

 - Facility zone temperature and humidity levels.

-- Facility lighting and CO, levels
+- Facility lighting and CO2 levels

 - All significant control and operational problems.

 - All significant occupant comfort problems.